falling-fruit/falling-fruit/data/Readme.md

 Fetches common name translations for the specified language (or all available languages, if not specified) from [Wikipedia.org](http://wikipedia.org/) for each type with a scientific name or wikipedia url defined, and writes the results to `data/wikipedia_names.csv`.
 The method works most of the time but does make mistakes, since the text formatting in the article is used to infer what is or is not a common name.

 #### `join_type_translations.r`
-Cleans up and joins together `eol_names.csv` and `wikipedia_names.csv`.
-The result can then be used to determine the best translation (currently this is done manually).
+Cleans up and joins together `eol_names.csv` and `wikipedia_names.csv`, then uses the [Gigablast API](http://gigablast.com/api.html) to choose the name most commonly used on the internet alongside the corresponding scientific name.
+Because errors and inconsistencies are likely, the output should be reviewed and edited manually before importing the translations into the database.

 #### `$ bundle exec rake import_type_translations`
 Imports type translations into the database.
 Expects file